rosado-io/docs/deploy-on-your-cloud/configurations/authgear.yaml.md

   # The lifetime of the session.
 Default is 86400.
   lifetime_seconds: 86400
 ui:
-  country_calling_code:
+  phone_input:
-    # The list of country calling code to show in the phone number input widget.
+    # The list of country code to show in the phone number input widget.
     allowlist:
-      - '1'
+    - 'HK'
-      - '852'
+    - 'US'
-    # The list of country calling code pinned to the top of the list.
+    # The list of country code pinned to the top of the list.
     pinned_list:
-      - '852'
+    - 'HK'
+    # Wether preselection of country code by IP address is disabled.
+    # Default is false.
+    preselect_by_ip_disabled: false
   # Whether dark theme is disabled.
   # Default is false.
   dark_theme_disabled: false
+  # Whether watermark is disabled.
+  # Default is false.
+  watermark_disabled: false
   # If it is provided, the web UI will have a "Back to App" link.
   default_client_uri: ""
   # If it is provided, the web UI will redirect to the URI after logout.